Skip to main content

 Why does my Hong Kong company receive two large tax demands at the same time?

 Hong Kong levies provisional profits tax — an advance payment based on the prior year's assessable profits — in addition to the final assessment for the preceding year.
 The provisional tax is split into two instalments: 75% is typically due in the final quarter of the tax year, and the remaining 25% is due three months later.
-This means a company can be required to pay the prior year's final tax and the current year's first provisional instalment (75%) simultaneously — a significant cash-flow burden.
+This means a company can be required to pay the prior year's final tax and the current year's first provisional instalment (75%) simultaneously, creating a significant cash-flow burden.
 If current-year profits are expected to fall by more than 10%, a holdover application (Form IR1121) must be submitted at least 28 days before the payment due date to defer the provisional charge.
-[2]
+[1] [2]

 Can a Hong Kong MNE entity still claim offshore income exemption after the 2023 FSIE reforms?

 Yes, but only if the entity satisfies additional substance tests introduced by Hong Kong's Foreign-sourced Income Exemption (FSIE) regime.
 From 1 January 2023, foreign-sourced interest, dividends, and IP income received in Hong Kong by a member of a multinational enterprise (MNE) group are chargeable to profits tax unless the entity meets the economic substance requirement (adequate staff, premises, and operating expenditure in Hong Kong), the participation requirement, or the nexus requirement for IP income.
 From 1 January 2024, the regime expanded to cover gains from disposal of all asset types.
 Entities that fail all three tests are taxed on the full amount of the in-scope income.
-The IRD offers advance rulings on whether substance requirements are met.
-[3]
+[1] [2]

 When must an employer enroll a foreign employee in Hong Kong's MPF scheme if their visa is extended beyond 13 months?

 Foreign employees who enter Hong Kong under Section 11 of the Immigration Ordinance for employment are exempt from MPF enrollment for up to 13 months, provided they are not already members of an overseas retirement scheme.
 The exemption is calculated cumulatively: if an employee's initial 9-month visa is extended by 6 months, the combined stay exceeds 13 months and the exemption ends on the first day after the 13th month.
 The employer must then enroll the employee in an MPF scheme within 60 days of that date.
 Failure to enroll on time carries a maximum penalty of HKD 350,000 and three years' imprisonment.
-Employees already covered by a qualifying overseas retirement scheme remain exempt regardless of how long they stay.
-[5]
+[1] [2]

 How Lookuptax can help you in VAT validation?